-The Washington Football Team won their fourth in a row and are now in sole possession of the NFC East.
+The Washington Commanders won their fourth in a row and are now in sole possession of the NFC East.
 If the WFT can win out, beat the Seahawks, Panthers, and Eagles, they’ll win the division and become the fourth seed in the NFC Playoffs.

 What are the chances of Washington running the table?
 Sounds crazy, but it’s not bad.
 Seattle is the toughest opponent, but the WFT’s defensive line can contain Russell Wilson.
 Also, the offense is in much better hands with Alex Smith under center.